Fingolinmk/socast/README.md

 ### Features

+First, I want to build a backend that enables all of this:

-- Sonos
+- Sonos:
-  ☑ Play podcasts on Sonos speakers using a user-defined URL.
+  - ☑ Play podcasts on Sonos speakers using a user-defined URL.
+  - ☑ Device discovery.
 - Podcasts
-  ☐ Sync podcast subscriptions with popular podcast apps (e.g., AntennaPod) for a unified podcast experience.
+  - ☐ Sync podcast subscriptions with popular podcast apps (e.g., AntennaPod) for a unified podcast experience.
-  ☐ Control playback and manage podcast subscriptions through a user-friendly API.
+  - ☐ Control playback and manage podcast subscriptions through a user-friendly API.
-  ☐ Support for adding, updating, and deleting podcast subscriptions.
+  - ☐ Support for adding, updating, and deleting podcast subscriptions.

+Based on that a UI with react or somethign similar will be developed.

 ## Getting Started